department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/Household section redesign/Staging Review_QA/Household Section Optimization Use Cases - Alternate.md

   24. Applicant clicks the **Continue** button and proceeds through the rest of the application.

 ### Use Case E
-* **Applicant wants to disclose their financial information, is married, and has no dependents; does not live with spouse, does provide financial support**
+**Applicant wants to disclose their financial information, is married, and has no dependents; does not live with spouse, does provide financial support**
-  1. Applicant reviews the explaining how the VA will use their financial information.
+  1. Applicant reviews the page explaining how the VA will use their financial information.
   2. Applicant clicks the **Continue** button.
   3. Applicant selects **Yes** radio button, indicating they wish to share their financial information.
   4. Applicant clicks the **Continue** button.